google/comprehensive-rust/src/welcome.md

 ## Assumptions

 The course assumes that you already know how to program.
-Rust is a statically- typed language and we will sometimes make comparisons with C and C++ to better explain or contrast the Rust approach.
+Rust is a statically-typed language and we will sometimes make comparisons with C and C++ to better explain or contrast the Rust approach.

 If you know how to program in a dynamically-typed language such as Python or